 Yes.
-Despite the fact that the PDPL does not foresee any compensation for data subjects who are affected by breaches of the PDPL, individuals can resort to general provisions of law and claim material and moral damages foreseen by the Turkish Code of Obligations.
-In order to claim material damages, the data subject must prove that a damage has occurred due to the fault of the data controller.
-On the other hand, to claim moral damages, the data subject must demonstrate that there was a violation of his or her individual rights and freedoms, and that violation has caused a grave psychological harm.
+Although the PDPL does not foresee any compensation for data subjects who are affected by breaches of the PDPL, individuals can resort to general provisions of law and claim material and moral damages foreseen by the Turkish Code of Obligations.
+To claim material damages, the data subject must prove that a damage has occurred due to the fault of the data controller.
+On the other hand, to claim moral damages, the data subject must demonstrate that there was a violation of his or her individual rights and freedoms, and that violation has caused grave psychological harm.